THE SPACELESS GALLERY

 91.4 x 66 cm | 36 x 26 in

 The ‘Payne’ monochromes draw inspiration from a tone of grey invented by the watercolor artist William Payne at the end of the 18th century to depict shadows with more delicacy.
-Layered Payne’s grey oil pastel is soaked in turpentine on the primed canvas and imprinted with successive folds of plastic, composing abstract landscapes of light and shadow.
-These paintings have a photographic feel as they are a direct impression of inorganic matter, plastic, on a wet painted surface, evoking a shroud, a sky, a garden…
+Layered Payne’s grey oil pastel soaked in turpentine on the primed canvas is imprinted with successive folds of plastic, composing abstract landscapes of light and shadow.
+These paintings have a photographic feel as they are a direct impression of inorganic matter on a wet painted surface, evoking a shroud, a sky, a garden…

 Payne Garden, 2019